MALABA

 malnutrition, high child mortality rates, low life expectancy for

-women, and an inter-generational cycle of girl-child abuse.
+women, and an inter-generational cycle of girl child abuse.

 Pregnancy-related death is a leading cause of death for girls between

 15 and 19 years of age.
-The dangers of early marriage affect not
+The dangers of early marriage affect not only

-birth, low growth rate and poor mental and physical growth are some
+low growth rate and poor mental and physical growth are some

 characteristics of babies born to young mothers.